Avala: Location

 Avala is located 16 km south-east of downtown Belgrade.
 The entire area of the mountain belongs to the Belgrade City area, the majority of it being in the municipality of Voždovac, with the eastern slopes being in the municipality of Grocka, and the southernmost extension in the municipality of Sopot.
-It is possible that in the future the entire area of Avala will create a separate municipality of Belgrade, named Avalski Venac.
+It is possible that in the future the entire area of Avala would create a separate municipality of Belgrade, named Avalski Venac.

 Geography

 Avala is a low type of the Pannonian island mountain, though it is actually the northernmost mountain in Šumadija.
 Until 600,000 years ago, when the surrounding low areas were flooded by the inner Pannonian Sea, Avala was an island, just as the neighboring mountains (Kosmaj, Fruška Gora, etc.), thus earning its geographical classification.
 However, Avala remains an "island mountain" as the area around it, Pinosava plateau of the northern Low Šumadija, is low and mostly flat.
 In the north it extends into the woods of Stepin Lug.

 The mountain is built of serpentinite, limestone and magmatic rocks, which are injected in the shape of cone (laccolith).
 Other peaks include Ladne vode (340 m), Zvečara (347 m), Sakinac (315 m).
-The Avala had deposits of ores, most notably lead and mercury's ore of cinnabarite but mining activities which can be traced to the pre-Antiquity times.
-Archeologist Miloje Vasić believed that the vast mines of cinnabarite (mercury-sulfide) on Avala were crucial for the development of the Vinča culture, on the banks of the Danube circa 5700 BC.
-Settlers of Vinča apparently melted cinnabarite and used it in metallurgy.
-Mining was active on the mountain at 3000 BC.
+The Avala had deposits of ores, most notably lead and mercury's ore of cinnabarite and mining activities which can be traced to the pre-Antiquity times.
+Other metals mined on the mountain include silver, gold and zinc.
+At the Šuplja Stena localities, seven quartz-carbonate veins with minerals and cinnabarite ore were discovered (Šuplja Stena, Dževerov Kamen, Dževerov Potok, Rupine, Kamenik-Spomenik, Kamenik and Prečica), with 13 additional between Šuplja Stena and Topčiderka river.